thephpleague/oauth2-server/README.md

 You can also define your own grants.

-In addition it supports the following token types:
+In addition it supports the following token response types:

-* Bearer tokens
+* Bearer (JWT) tokens
 * MAC tokens
-* JSON web tokens (coming soon)

 You can also create you own tokens.

 ## Requirements

 The following versions of PHP are supported:

-* PHP 5.4
-* PHP 5.5
+* PHP 5.5 (>=5.5.9)
 * PHP 5.6
+* PHP 7.0
 * HHVM

 ## Documentation

-This library has [full documentation](http://oauth2.thephpleague.com), powered by [Jekyll](http://jekyllrb.com/).
+The library documentation can be found at [http://oauth2.thephpleague.com)(http://oauth2.thephpleague.com).

-Contribute to this documentation in the [gh-pages branch](https://github.com/thephpleague/oauth2-server/tree/gh-pages/).
+You can contribute to this documentation in the [gh-pages branch](https://github.com/thephpleague/oauth2-server/tree/gh-pages/).

 ## Changelog